dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 :::caution Warning

-Only use this method with TypeORM.
-It throws an error if you use other database clients.
+Only available with TypeORM.
+Throws an error with other database clients.

 :::

-This method drops schemas/tables that are created by [`runtime.createUserSchema()`](#runtimecreateuserschema).
+Drops schemas/tables created by [`runtime.createUserSchema()`](#runtimecreateuserschema).

-#### runtime.destroy()
+### runtime.destroy()

 ```typescript
 destroy(): Promise<void>
 ```

-This method deconstructs the testing runtime and releases client connections to the database.
+Deconstructs the testing runtime and releases client connections to the database.
 Please remember to run this method after your tests!